oklch/learn.nuxt.com/content/index.md

-# My First Page
+# Hello Nuxt Playground

-Here is some content.
+This is a `working in progress` playground to learn Nuxt.